genepi/cdh5-hadoop-mrv1/README.md

 	docker run -it -p 50030:50030 seppinho/cdh5-hadoop-mrv1:latest

-Execute WordCount inside the started Docker container
+Give it a try and execute WordCount inside the started Docker container

 	sh /usr/bin/execute-wordcount.sh

-Connect to the MapReduce web interface from your local OS
+Connect to the MapReduce web interface from your local OS to see the executed job

     http://localhost:50030